lkv971/Online-School-exams/README.md

 - Review the screenshot in the `Screenshots` folder to get a quick overview of the student and staff performance dashboard.

----

-This updated README provides a clear and organized structure for your repository, making it easy for recruiters and potential employers to navigate and understand your work.